Collocations for crowd - noun

 a big crowd of football supporters

-ordinary people
+2. (the crowd) ordinary people

-VERB + CROWD
+VERB + the crowd

-be one of, follow
+be one of,

-She''s happy to follow the crowd.
+She's happy to follow the crowd.

-She''s happy to follow the crowd.
+She's happy to follow the crowd.

 stand out from